web-codegrammer/DevConnectorApp/README.md

 - Developed a full stack social networking web application for developers using MERN stack where users can create a developer profile/portfolio, share posts and get help from other developers.
 This project is built using extensive backend API with Node.js and Express.

 - Used Postman for API testing and Redux for app state management.
-Deployment of the application to Heroku with a post-build script.
+Deployment of the application to Render.com with a post-build script.

 ## Technologies used